asetti2002/real-estate-predictions/README.md

 | Logistic Regression       | 0.760    | 0.538     | 0.797  | 0.643 | 0.847 |
 | Random Forest             | 0.796    | 0.597     | 0.755  | 0.667 | 0.872 |

-The baseline z-score normalizes Census features and computes a weighted sum — positive weights for income, education, young population, negative for vacancy and elderly population.
+The baseline z-score normalizes Census features and computes a weighted sum; positive weights for income, education, young population, negative for vacancy and elderly population.
 It then uses the 75th percentile as a cutoff.
 It's basically useless.
 Both ML models significantly outperform it, with Random Forest doing slightly better across the board.

 ## Notes